CosminAvramescu/sMarket-Mobile-App/README.md

 	    ➤ optimizing algorithms
 	    ➤ client satisfaction

-	    s'Market generates the optimal route for in-store product pickers to gather all the products on the customer's shopping list.
-Through indoor store mapping and optimization algorithms, s' Market improves pickers' work and delivers 100% yield even for inexperienced pickers from day one.
 	    The picker scans each product in front of its shelf.
 We can make a decision based on the scanning output.
 The system can print the following route once the product is successfully scanned by the picker (from product 1 to product 2, then from product 2 to product 3, and so on).
 The "Got it"